HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 Always present, reckless smoking, filling empty rooms Split mind, naked walls, truly wishing it was you Racking scars on my soul, this a nice count
-I'm never through with this, watching what you do
+I'm never through with this, watchin' what you do

 watching what you mean, watching what you do